Farmland

 Quality of land

-A lot of different crops, small and large gardens, hemp, hay, etc. have been grown over the years, and they have all been very successful!
-Land is well-drained and irrigation equipment and plenty of water available.
+A lot of different crops, small and large food gardens, hemp, hay, apples, etc. have been grown over the years, and they have all been very successful!
+Land is well-drained, and irrigation equipment and plenty of water available.
 No flood risk.
-No herbicides or pesticides ever applied.
-Organic methods used consistently.
+No herbicides or pesticides ever applied; organic methods used consistently.
+10 acres of the land is under an active hay lease that will remain in effect permanently and hay from that would be available if you raise livestock.
+Alternatively or additionally, an acre or two of prime cropland could be sectioned off from the hay - all of the 10 acres were under hemp cultivation in 2019 but we did not continue that and they are now excellent hay land.

 Enrolled in Current Use